LCA & EPD EXPLAINED

 2. Inventory analysis

-Life Cycle Impact Assessment (LCIA) evaluates the potential environmental impacts of a product system throughout its life cycle.
+Life Cycle Impact Assessment (LCIA) involves the evaluation of the potential environmental impacts of a product system throughout its life cycle.
+For example, global warming potential, land use, water use and eutrophication – see below.

 4. Results, reporting